 This web page and the pages accessible through the links in the upper left box enable the public to download FRB/US equations, documentation, data, simulation programs, and specialized model solution code.
 As of April 2022, the FRB/US simulations can be run using the freely available Python language in addition to the commercial EViews software.
 The new Python implementation makes use of model solution software written at the Board.
 Separate download packages are available for the Python and EViews implementations of FRB/US via the links in the box at the upper left.
-The simulation capabilities of the two implementations are broadly similar and include the ability to solve FRB/US with model-consistent expectations.
+The simulation capabilities of the two implementations are broadly similar and include the ability to solve FRB/US with MC expectations.

-Information about FRB/US is available via the links to the papers shown in the box at the upper right.
+Information about FRB/US and LINVER is available via the links to the papers shown in the box at the upper right.
 Additional documentation is accessible using the link in the box at the upper left to the Documents and Research Papers page and in the documentation subdirectory of the main FRB/US EViews package.